Emily Johnson and Kai Recollet, Marcela Torres

 Featured Artist: Marcela Torres

-Marcela Torres is an artist, organizer, and educator who uses strength-building exercises and community rituals, to propose forms of reparations.
-They were born in Salt Lake City, Utah, and residing nomadically between Chicago, IL and Brooklyn, NY.
+Marcela Torres is an artist, organizer, and educator that uses strength-building exercises and community rituals, to propose forms of reparations.
+Born in Salt Lake City, Utah and residing nomadically between Chicago, IL and Brooklyn, NY.
 Their physical research builds on methods of transcendental rituals, racial struggles within the United States and contemporary Latinx diaspora.

 Funding